 To increase awareness and share campus strategies, WSAC and SBCTC collaborated with DSHS to provide a July webinar on postsecondary food security policy changes and effective practices that was attended by over 320 campuses and community partners, including representatives from every public two- and four-year institution.
-The link to the recording is here: https://youtu.be/yJFQ9CtVS1k
+The link to the recording of the July webinar.